 She serves as a teaching artist at the Brooklyn Academy of Music, directing their Arts & Justice program for teens.
 Samara graduated Magna Cum Laude with a BA from NYU’s Gallatin School of Individualized Study.
 She completed advanced training in Augusto Boal’s Theatre of the Oppressed from the Paul A. Kaplan Center for Educational Drama and received her Master’s Degree in Performance Studies from NYU‚ Tisch School of the Arts with a thesis that explored trauma, advocacy, and witnessing.
 She is a recipient of the 2009 Next Generation of Leadership Fellowship through the Center for Whole Communities, where she is now faculty.
 Her active involvement in progressive social change has taken her beyond the classroom and the stage, and towards actualizing the change she wishes to see.

-Ginny McGinn is a mother, artist, organizer, meditator and radical change midwife.
+Ginny McGinn is a mother, artist, and nonprofit leader.
 Throughout her career, she has been deeply involved in the work of social and organizational change and in building partnerships across lines of power and privilege.
 Ginny has a profound interest in how change happens, from the level of individual transformation through the level of entire communities or systems, and it is this process of change that she seeks to continue to study and facilitate in her leadership at Whole Communities.

 Previously, Ginny served as president of Bioneers, a national nonprofit dedicated to disseminating practical and visionary solutions for restoring Earth’s ecosystems and healing human communities.
 While at Bioneers she and her colleagues greatly expanded the reach of its programs by launching satellite conferences and building partnerships in cities around the country, creating access for many who would not have otherwise had it.